- How do I get a copy of my transcript or a replacement diploma?

 You’re our best advertisement for the Rhodes experience, and the Admissions Office will be happy to help you schedule tours, an overnight stay or interviews for prospective students of your acquaintance.
-Visit the Admissions site or call 1-800-844-5969.
+Fill out the Refer a Student form to let us know about prospective students.
+You can also visit the Admissions site or call 1-800-844-5969.

 You may order a class ring directly from Josten’s by contacting Ms. Robin Alberson at email@example.com or 901-465-9188.

 Check out the Rhodes calendar of on-campus events or the alumni events page.

 Rhodes operates on a fiscal year beginning on July 1 and ending on June 30.
 Because your support is so important to Rhodes, our Annual Giving office makes a concerted effort to reach you, utilizing mail, Phonathon callers, class volunteer callers, staff visits and small group events, emails, providing opportunities to give at alumni events, and though social media outlets like Facebook and Twitter.
 Once we have received your response, we will not contact you for an unrestricted gift again in the same fiscal year.

 What are the goals for the Annual Fund?